Dogs are an important part of our community.

-Although barking is a natural behaviour for dogs, excessive barking is often a sign that something is ‘wrong’.
+Although barking is a natural behaviour for dogs, excessive barking can be a sign that something is ‘wrong’.

 - The dog may only bark excessively when the owner is not home.